about Yachtsnet online yacht brokerage

 Above deck, the Centaur remains popular because her deep cockpit and wide side decks serve to create a sense of safety when aboard.
 Another reason for the continuing popularity of Centaurs is the fact that they are a stiff, powerful boat.
 Whether sailing or motoring, the Centaur's handling is always predictable.

 As with all other Westerly Marine yachts the Centaur was massively built.
 This was partly a result of previous building experience within the company and also a reflection of the state of GRP technology at that time.
 All Centaurs were built to Lloyds specifications which meant that the building processes were rigorously monitored and all materials had to be approved by Lloyds in order that a certificate could be issued.
-Although no longer in production they still represent excellent value for money.
+Although long out of production they still represent excellent value for money, and offer a very tough, seaworthy and spacious (for 26 ft) yacht at low cost.

 Yachts seen here are no longer for sale - the data is online as a free information service for buyers researching boat types.
 THE PHOTOGRAPHS ARE COVERED BY COPYRIGHT, AND MAY NOT BE REPRODUCED WITHOUT THE PERMISSION OF YACHTSNET LTD.